MarcoCiapparelli/MarcoCiapparelli.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Marco Ciapparelli and I'm a researcher in cognitive science.
-I combine computational modeling with behavioral and neuroimaging data to study how humans learn, represent, and combine concepts.
-Because machines have gotten quite good at that, I'm also interested in how they do it.
+I combine computational modeling with behavioral and neuroimaging data to study how humans and machines learn, organize, and deploy knowledge.

 About me
 ======
-I am currently a postdoc at the University of Milano-Bicocca working with [Carlo Reverberi](https://scholar.google.com/citations?user=TeyiNGIAAAAJ&hl=en) on the neural correlates (fMRI) of conceptual combination in language and vision modalities, and with the team of [BraveNewWord](https://bravenewword.unimib.it/) on novel word processing.
-Before that, I received my PhD in Psychology, Linguistics and Cognitive Neuroscience at the University of Milano-Bicocca, where I worked on computational models of conceptual combination with [Marco Marelli](https://www.marcomarelli.net/).
-During my PhD, I spent a visiting period at the [Thompson-Schill lab](https://web.sas.upenn.edu/schill-lab/) at UPenn, where I investigated how the alignment of language and vision may aid zero-shot learning of novel concepts.
+I am currently a postdoc in the [BottiniLab](http://www.bottinilab.com/) at the Center for Mind/Brain Sciences (CIMeC) of the University of Trento.

+Before that, I received my PhD in Psychology, Linguistics and Cognitive Neuroscience at the University of Milano-Bicocca, where I worked on computational models of conceptual combination and novel word processing with [Marco Marelli](https://www.marcomarelli.net/) and the team of [BraveNewWord](https://bravenewword.unimib.it/), and with [Carlo Reverberi](https://scholar.google.com/citations?user=TeyiNGIAAAAJ&hl=en) on the neural correlates (fMRI) of multimodal conceptual combination.
+During my PhD, I spent a visiting period at the [Thompson-Schill lab](https://web.sas.upenn.edu/schill-lab/) at UPenn, where I investigated zero-shot learning of novel concepts.
 Before my PhD, I completed my MS and BS in Psychology at the University of Milano-Bicocca.

 News
 ======